arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 4. SDA
 5. GND

-The manufacturer part number of the ESLOV connector is SM05B-SRSS and its matching receptacle manufacturer part number is SHR-05V-S-B.

 ## Arduino IoT Cloud

-The Nicla Sense ME doesn't have built-in Wi-Fi®, so it can not be directly connected to the internet.
+The Nicla Sense ME does not have built-in Wi-Fi®, so it can not be directly connected to the internet.
 For this, we need to use a Wi-Fi® capable Arduino board as a host for the Nicla.
 In this example, a Portenta C33 will be used as a gateway to forward Nicla Sense ME sensors data to the Arduino IoT Cloud.

 ### Nicla Sense ME Setup

-The **Nicla Sense ME** will be listening to the Host board to send back the required data, this is all automated via the libraries **Arduino_BHY2** and **Arduino_BHY2Host**
+The **Nicla Sense ME** will be listening to the Host board to send back the required data.
+This is all automated via the libraries **Arduino_BHY2** and **Arduino_BHY2Host**.

 The code is available inside the examples provided with the Arduino_BHY2 Library.
-Open it by going to **Examples > Arduino_BHY2 > App.ino**
+Open it by going to **Examples > Arduino_BHY2 > App.ino**.

-This is the code, which initializes the sensors, and maintains the communication:

 ```arduino
 #include "Arduino.h"